Create impactful work opportunities and contribute to Canada’s 2030 SDG Agenda!

 - Legally allowed to work according to the relevant provincial and Canadian legislation and regulations

-- Available to participate for up to 6 months, in a full-time or part-time capacity
+- Available to participate for a minimum 3 months (13 weeks) to a maximum of 6 months (26 weeks) in a full-time capacity

 - Employees of the hiring employer prior to the start of their internship (does not apply to previous coop students or student interns, although this must be clearly indicated by the employer)